-Table 10: Cemeteries and churchyards requirement by dwelling size
+Table 12: Cemeteries and churchyards requirement by dwelling size

-Cemeteries and churchyards
+Cemeteries and

+churchyards

+Quantity Occupancy rate Total

-Dwelling Size Quantity standard (m 2) per person Occupancy rate (based on 2011 Census data) Total requirement (m2) per dwelling
+Dwelling Size standard (m 2) (based on 2011 requirement (m2)

+per person Census data) per dwelling

 1 bed dwelling 2.1 1.3 2.73

 2 bed dwelling 2.1 1.8 3.78

 3 bed dwelling 2.1 2.4 5.04

 4 bed dwelling 2.1 3 6.3

 5+ bed dwelling 2.1 3.4 7.14

-- 4.3.44 New residential developments will be expected to contribute to the provision of new, or the expansion of existing cemeteries and churchyards.
+- 4.3.44 New residential developments will be expected to contribute to the provision of new, or the expansion of existing cemeteries and churchyards in line with Table 12.
 Contributions to such provision will only be sought where the need generated by the development cannot be met by existing sites. - 4.3.45 Any financial contributions sought for land acquisition, laying out, and future management and maintenance of a cemetery or churchyard will be negotiated on a site-by-site basis.
 The contributions sought will be dependent upon site circumstances and commensurate to the need generated by the development.